 Reflecting Christ: Empowering others

-Two brief essays on allowing others to be in control
+Two brief essays on putting others in control

 Are we tempted to stay in charge and call the shots?